albertamcaleavey/albertamcaleavey/README.md

 <h2 align="center">Hi there!</h2>
 <p>
-  I'm Alberta, a Full Stack Developer with a passion for design.
+  I'm a Full Stack Developer with a passion for design.
 With a background in web design and content management, I have an eye for detail and skill for translating client visions into quality products.
 As a developer, I believe in creating well designed, accessible digital solutions with eye catching user interfaces that improve lives.
 </p>

 ---